uvaai/pdp/_schedules/1 Computational Science/index.md

 In this course you'll mostly work on assignments independently.
 But you're not on your own!
 We're here to help.
 There are three ways you can get help:

-In this course you'll mostly work on assignments independently.
-But you're not on your own!
-We're here to help.
-There are three ways you can get help:

 - Helpdesk (Programmeerbalie): Online or on campus.
 Book a slot to get help
 - Lab sessions: Only on campus.
 Work in a classroom together with other students
 - Forum: Only online.